Presque Isle Lighthouse

 The Lighthouse tower closes during rainy, stormy weather.
 You can find out when the Lighthouse is open, or will reopen, during inclement weather by calling the Lighthouse at (814) 833-3604.
-We will keep Facebook and Twitter as up-to-date as possible, so follow us on both!
-See links above.
+We will keep Facebook as up-to-date as possible, so follow us for the latest news!
+See link above.

 The following numbers can also be used for questions about weather or activities on the park:

-Volunteers are needed for the 2017 summer season!
+Volunteers will be needed for the 2018 summer season!
 Please visit our volunteer page for more information.
-You can contact Mary Ambrose, the volunteer coordinator at:
+You can contact Mary Ambrose, the volunteer coordinator at: email@example.com

 About the Lighthouse

-The Presque Isle Light Station, one of Erie’s most treasured historic sites, will be open to the public daily, Monday through Sunday, from 10 a.m. to 5:00 p.m. during the 2017 summer season.
+The Presque Isle Light Station, one of Erie’s most treasured historic sites, will be open to the public daily for 2018 starting Memorial Day Weekend.

-The Pennsylvania Department of Conservation and Natural Resources (DCNR) signed a thirty-five year lease, with the recently formed Presque Isle Light Station Board, to restore the site as a heritage attraction.
+The Pennsylvania Department of Conservation and Natural Resources (DCNR) signed a thirty-five year lease with the Presque Isle Light Station Board in 2014, to restore the site as a heritage attraction.
 The lighthouse is located at Lighthouse Beach, on the north shore of Presque Isle State Park, in Erie, Pennsylvania.

 Our Two Principle Goals